-- 33% said 'Museums need to be interesting and educate people' - 23% said 'Information is available and relevant' - 21% said 'History should be preserved and share with everyone' - 14% said it was 'Important that museums stay free' - 14% said 'Being able to learn about local history locally'
+- 23% said 'Information is available and relevant' - 21% said 'History should be preserved and share with everyone' - 14% said it was 'Important that museums stay free' - 14% said 'Being able to learn about local history locally'

 This information provides us with a steer in terms of the needs of existing users, and who we should be targeting in terms of potential new markets, in particular, local people, families with pre-school children and the 16-30 age groups would appear to have growth potential.
 We can also see that opportunities for learning and showing relevance to the historic site need to be included in the events programme.